sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FVSTS-DevOps-Labs%2Foctopus%2Foctopus%2Farm%2520template%2Ftemplate.json"><img src="http://azuredeploy.net/deploybutton.png"></a>

-2. Provide **Resource group** and **Octopus DNS Name**, check the **terms and conditions** and click **Purchase**.
+2. Provide **Resource group** and **Octopus DNS Name**, check the **Terms and Conditions** checkbox and click **Purchase**.

     <img src="images/DeployOctopus.png">

-3. It takes approximately 15 minutes to deploy.
-Once the deployment is successful, the following resources will be provisioned in Azure:
+3. It takes approximately 15 minutes for the deployment to complete.
+Once the deployment is successful, the following resources are provisioned in Azure along with other resources -

-    - Windows server 2012 VM with **Octopus Deploy server**
+    - Windows Server 2012 VM with **Octopus Deploy server**
     - **Azure App Service** to deploy PHP application

     <br/>

     <img src="images/Resources.png">

 4. Click on the **octopus-vm** and note down the **Subscription ID** and **DNS name**.
-We will need this in later exercises.
+We will need these values in later exercises of this lab.

    <img src="images/A3.png">

 ## Setting up the VSTS project

-1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?TemplateId=77370&name=octopus" target="_blank">VSTS Demo Data Generator</a> to provision a project on your VSTS account.
+1. Use <a href="https://vstsdemogenerator.azurewebsites.net/?TemplateId=77370&name=octopus" target="_blank">VSTS Demo Data Generator</a> to provision the project on your VSTS account.

    ![](images/1.png)

-2. Once the project is provisioned, select the URL to navigate to the project.
+2. Once the project is provisioned, click the URL to navigate to the project.

    ![](images/DemoGen.png)